habberrih/manara/docs/core/project-sdr.md

 ## Overview

 Minara is a multi-tenant SaaS backend built with NestJS, PostgreSQL, and Prisma.
-It provides modular APIs for authentication, organizations, subscriptions, and an admin control panel powered by AdminJS.
+It provides modular APIs for authentication, organizations, subscriptions, and operational tooling.

 This SDR defines scope, key requirements, design decisions, and operational considerations for the platform.